xuanzhuo51-max/CKP-Payroll-AP-Calendar/README.md

 **Eight AP clients out of scope.** NVD Logistics, NVD Asia Logistics Taiwan, Juice Work, Leax Malaysia, Leax Asia (Gamma), Master Jaya Environment (Sigma), Shyunmija, The Lush Clinic (Omega).
 Their `AP Remarks` records an owner to confirm with rather than a schedule, so no dates could be derived.
 Excluded from the deployed tables.

 ---

-## Undocumented

-Not readable from the Base UI and not yet captured here:

-- Exact trigger offsets, times and conditions on each of the six automations
-- Which date field each automation actually triggers on (`Start Date` or `Reminder Date`)
-- The purpose and schema of `Payroll_Calendar_Period`, and how it relates to `Payroll_Calendar_Events`
-- Whether `AP_Calendar_each-day` has calendar and Gantt views, or Grid only
-- Live record counts against the 1,452 / 814 figures in `data/`

----